Jim's Crystal Radio Page

 We are selling the little Hobbydyne kit again.
 This is the prototype of the second generation kit.
 The dimension of the panel were chosen so that 3 inch National Velvet Vernier Drives can be used with it if desired.
 The kit is sold complete, with a drilled front panel and all components and hardware except for the knobs and the wood base.
 Suitable knobs can be found on eBay, or at Radio Shack.
 This is a very selective crystal radios with both variable antenna coil coupling and the Hobbydyne coupling circuit.
 The switch is to add capacity to resonate smaller antennas.
 This set was made in February, 2013.
 To inquire about purchasing this set send an email to me at the address listed below.

 My Spider Coil Radio

 This set was built in November, 2012.
 It uses a very high Q Spider Coil.
 The coil is wound with 660/46 Litz and the Q is in excess of 1000, too high to measure on my HP 4342A Q Meter.
 The radio has only one tuned circuit, the spider coil using a "Holy Grail" silver and ceramic variable capacitor.
 The antenna is coupled to the spider coil with the smaller non-resonant spider coil.
-This coil does not resonate anywhere in the broadcast band, if it it did it would try to inject stations at its resonant point.
+This coil resonates below the broadcast band, if it resonated in the band it would try to inject stations at its resonant point.